 The LMU Marketing Society provides students with resources to learn about real world marketing knowledge and experiences from leading industry guest speakers, allowing the opportunity to network and discover different career paths within the field of marketing.
 The Marketing Society also provides unique career opportunities and resume building workshops for members to improve leadership and communication skills.
 Overall, we aim to give LMU students a community of peers and mentors to help understand different marketing career paths and development.
-No membership fees and all majors are welcome.
+All majors welcome.

 Faculty Advisors: Mitch Hamilton and Julian Saint Clair

 Real Estate Society